 Why Blue Calluna?

 'Calluna' is the latin word for heather.
 My husband and I have had quite a few holidays in Scotland - one in particular where we were able to walk from our cottage straight into the heather-clad hillside with our Golden Retriever Georgie.
 It was amazing and I didn't want to leave!
 The location of that holiday home was in Galloway and my song, 'Grass Is Always Greener', features the hills of Galloway.
-You will be able to hear it when the album is released in November 2018!

-As for 'Blue Calluna', there is no blue calluna as such - only in the musical form!
+As for 'Blue Calluna', there is no 'blue' calluna as such - only in the musical form!
 The full name for the heather is Calluna Vulgaris and flower colours range from white through pink to red.
 Blue happens to be one of my favourite colours so that's what I decided to call the band!

 Hilary Burt - composer, flute, alto sax